-E. Systemic Sclerosis-Associated Interstitial Lung Disease (SSc-ILD)
+E. Systemic sclerosis-associated interstitial lung disease (SSc-ILD)

-Authorization of 12 months may be granted for all members (including new members) who are using the requested medication for SSc-ILD when the member is currently receiving treatment with Actemra, excluding when Actemra is obtained as samples or via manufacturer's patient assistance programs.
+Authorization of 12 months may be granted for all adult members (including new members) who are using the requested medication for SSc-ILD when the member is currently receiving treatment with Actemra.

-F. Cytokine release syndrome, immunotherapy-related inflammatory arthritis, and graft versus host disease
+F. Cytokine release syndrome, immunotherapy-related inflammatory arthritis, and acute graft versus host disease